Pigeon keeping: Portrayal in the arts

 There have been several portrayals of pigeon keeping and pigeon fanciers in the arts.
 One of the more famous portrayals of this hobby was in the film On The Waterfront where the main character, Terry Malloy, is a pigeon keeper.

 In the film Ghost Dog, the title character is a hitman who communicates only using homing pigeons.

 There have been portrayals of pigeon keeping in other art forms as well.
 The artist Zina Saunders has painted portraits of New York pigeon keepers as part of her Overlooked New York project.

 Photographer Zak Waters shot a black and white project documenting the lives of pigeon fanciers in the UK called Birdmen.
 Sydney-based photographer Ho Hai Tran recently debuted his work On Pigeons which chronicled more than a year spent with the Pigeon Fanciers Society of New South Wales in Australia.
 The work was also exhibited in early 2013 in a show entitled Fancy which showcased portraits of some of the most notable fancy breeds including the Pouter, Jacobin, King and Dragoon.
 In the musical The Producers, the deranged ex-Nazi named Franz Liebkind, who writes the fictitious play Springtime for Hitler, is a pigeon fancier.

 The British visual and performance artist, Victoria Melody, investigated pigeon fanciers to create a 2009 exhibition, Demographics of a Pigeon Fancier, and a 2012 theatre show, Northern Soul.
 The projects were the result of months spent living with British pigeon fanciers during the racing season.

 On the U.S. television show NYPD Blue, Detective Bobby Simone raised pigeons.
 Several episodes featured Simone tending to his pigeons on the roof of his home.

+The novel Young Mungo's character James is a Catholic Glaswegian boy who has built a dovecote behind his flat.
+There is some discussion of the Glaswegian community of pigeon fanciers and the competition between them.